Rocking the roof – free curbside concerts are back

 Rica Obsesion from Chicago – an Elkhart Jazz Fest main stage favorite – will take the stage at 10 p.m.
 Friday, Sept.
 15, to cap a night of tremendous Latin music.
 Grupo Renacer will open at 7 p.m., followed by Los Ortega at about 8:15.
 Come ready to dance and celebrate.

 The food and the other things to know

-The shows are free.
+As always, these concerts are free.
 Bands play on our roof, so bring camp chairs and watch from our parking lot.
-We sell beer, wine and soda from our curbside pickup window – ask the bartender, and he’ll probably hand over the library book you’ve been wanting, too.
+We sell beer, wine and soda – ask the bartenders, and they’ll probably get you the library book you’ve been wanting, too.

-People can watch the band from the library parking lot, which will be fenced and open to all ages (only the marked alcohol sale area is 21-and-over).
+The library parking lot will be fenced and open to all ages (only the marked alcohol sale area is 21-and-over).
 Parking is available on the street or in nearby municipal lots.
-Musicians have been welcomed to bring merch to sell, and the library accepts cash and card.
+Musicians may bring merch to sell, and the library accepts cash and card.

 In the event of rain, we move the music indoors to the library atrium.
 Doors will open at 6:30, and the bar will be available inside.